-- 1. Fully discharge the battery by leaving it in the computer with the power on until the system automatically turns itself off. - 2.
-Connect the AC adaptor to the DC IN 19V jack of the computer, and to a wall outlet that is supplying power. - 3.
-Charge the battery until the DC IN/Battery indicator glows white.
+- Fully discharge the battery by leaving it in the computer with the power on until the system automatically turns itself off. - 2.
+Connect the AC adaptor to the DC IN 19V jack of the computer, and to a wall outlet that is supplying power. - Charge the battery until the DC IN/Battery indicator glows white(P70-A)/red(X70-A).